-Now a days people are using various cloud storage services like google drive, dropbox, box, mega etc. People also using various kind of devices like android phones, ubuntu desktops, nexus tablets, chromebooks etc. Synchronizing files, folders, notes, documents with all these devices and cloud are a real problem.
+Now a days people are using various cloud storage services like google drive, dropbox, box, mega etc. People also using various kind of devices like android phones, ubuntu desktops, nexus tablets, chromebooks etc. Synchronizing Folders in Lan or Cloud are a real problem.
 The concept of synchronizing is a great idea.

 You can continue work where you left of one device.
 But without proper synchronizing and log the whole scenario will be messed up easly.
 You will lose control over the documents and its versions very fast.
 Here is a very nice tool to work on all devices and which completly manage the process of synchronizing all the files and folders with all of your devices and cloud services easly.